semihgencturk/mint-react-alternative/README.md

-# Mint Official Website
+# Mint Official Website (Alternative)

-I developed this fully responsive website for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
+- It is an alternative website for the main project I developed for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
+- You can reach the main project I deployed as a product via [this link](https://github.com/semihgencturk/project-mint-react)

 ## About The Project